-Woman killed in Philly shooting rampage; gunman also dead
+Police: Philly gunman left rambling letter

 Cornered in an alley

-The gunman fired into a bar, which had its door open, injuring a security guard, police said.
+The gunman fired into a bar, which had its door open, wounding a security guard, police said.
 He then grabbed a woman and used her as a human shield, shooting her in the leg, authorities said.

-He discharged further rounds into a car, striking a man and woman inside, police said.
+He discharged a further 14 rounds into a car, striking a man and woman inside, Ross said.
+The woman died and the man is expected to survive, he said.

+Ross found the attacks on the bar and civilian vehicle equally baffling, saying the letter contained no clue about why Glenn would have targeted random civilians.

-The man ran into an alley before a University of Pennsylvania police officer and two others from the city police cornered him.
+Glenn ran into an alley before a University of Pennsylvania police officer and two others from the city police cornered him.
 Police said they shot and killed him, and he was declared dead at the scene.

-CNN affiliate KYW said a University of Pennsylvania officer was also wounded and is in stable condition at a hospital.
+The university police officer was shot in the pelvis and the right ankle, police said, and he is in stable condition at a hospital.

 Four officers were believed to have discharged their weapons, police said.